lmouline/greycat/doc/js/browser.md

 # Browser usage

-To use MWG in your browser you simply have to add the various ```.js``` files to your DOM such as:
+To use MWG in your browser, you simply have to add the needed ```.js``` files to your DOM, for example:

 ``` html
 <script src="js/mwg.js"></script>
 ```

-In addition various plugins can be load later such as:
+In addition, plugins can be loaded later, for example:

 ``` html
 <script src="js/mwg.structure.js"></script>